LeahAbrahams/EduTask-Manager/README.md

 - Problem-solving and backend system delivery

 ## Challenges & Learnings
-One of the main challenges in this project was implementing a secure **Authentication & Authorization** system.
-- **The Issue:** Managing user sessions securely while using TypeScript's strict typing for request objects.
-- **The Solution:** I created custom middleware that validates JWT tokens and extends the Express Request interface to include the authenticated user's data.
-This ensured that only authorized users can access specific routes while maintaining type safety throughout the app.
+Security & Type Safety: Implementing a robust Authentication & Authorization system was a key challenge.
+I focused on securing user data using JWT and Bcrypt.
+To maintain high code quality, I extended the Express Request interface in TypeScript to handle user payloads globally, ensuring type safety across all protected routes.
 ## Getting Started

 ### Prerequisites